ckeditor/ckeditor4/tests/plugins/autoembed/manual/bottomtoolbar.md

 1. Open browser developer console.
 1. Paste one of embeddable links.
-1. Wait until notification show up.
+1. Wait until notification shows up.

 **Expected:**

-* URLs has been correctly embeded.
+* URL has been correctly embedded.
 * No console errors.

 **Unexpected:**